FY 2020 Program Report

 Harmonic Filter Pilot

 In early FY20, harmonic filters were placed on the electric panels at Ettrick-Matoaca Library as a pilot project.
 These filters are intended to decrease electricity use by eliminating harmonic oscillation and increasing efficiency.
-Use data on the facility will be monitored throughout the year to evaluate the effectiveness of the filters and determine plans for future additional installations.
+Although use data on the facility was monitored throughout the year to evaluate the effectiveness of the filters and determine plans for future additional installations, closure of the facility due to COVID-19 has rendered data in the last four months of FY20 inaccurate.
+Consumption data will continue to be monitored in FY21.